scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

 In order to make our code more robust against uncertainty in computation times we explored over-subscribing the workers, i.e., to submit many more tasks than the number of available workers (and CPU cores, using one worker per core).
 Over-Subscription might allow Dask to balance the load appropriately and as a result cover the extra time when there are some stragglers.
 We set the number :math:`M` of tasks to be three times the number of workers, :math:`M = 3 N`, where the number of workers :math:`N = N_\text{cores}` equaled the number of CPU cores.
-Lustre-striping was also activated and set to three, which is also to the number of nodes used.
+Lustre-striping was also activated and set to three, which is also equal to the number of nodes used.

 .. figure:: figs/panels/speed-up-IO-600x-oversubscribing.pdf